Ramonb2/Dataprocessing/README.md

 The application shows a bubble chart in whicht a the size of the bubble represents the depression, the height of the bubble on the graph the GDP ranking in the world and the x-axis the amount of alcohol consumption.

+The code will be improved later but due to lack of time it is like it is.
+Sorry.